Food additives

 Did you say E...?

-At European level (because the legislation is not the same everywhere, specifically in the United States), a food additive is assigned a food code of the type Exxx and sometimes Exxxx, indicating the category to which this additive belongs.
+At the European level (because the legislation is not the same everywhere, specifically in the United States), a food additive is assigned a food code of the type Exxx and sometimes Exxxx, indicating the category to which this additive belongs.

-To try to find if a little:
+To try to find your way around a bit:

-- Dyes: from E100 to E180
+- Colourings: from E100 to E180

 - Preservatives: from E200 to E297